 - No specifications are provided for the "resultStateInfo" attribute.
 Vendor specific information may be provided though.

-When the loading is completed with "status" equal to "FINISHED", the MnS producer creates the MOI(s) of loaded MLEntity under each MOI of the target inference function(s).
+When the loading is completed with "status" equal to "FINISHED", the MnS producer creates the MOI(s) of loaded MLModel under each MOI of the target inference function(s).

+When a ML model loading process starts, an instance of the MLModelLoadingProcess is created by the MnS Producer and notification is sent to MnS consumers who have subscribed to it.
+The MnS producer can delete the MLModelLoadingProcess instance whose attribute status equals to "FINISHED" or or "CANCELLED" automatically.

 7.3a.3.2.3.2 Attributes